 Second-year residents continue to build on the developed capacities and experience achieved in the first year.
 Residents have a diverse exposure on inpatient (acute adult, substance abuse, geriatric and child and adolescent), emergency and consultation liaison services.

-They expand their involvement in the psychiatry primary care clinic to one afternoon each week.
 Protected time is kept aside for didactic teaching and experiential training seminars covering a broad range of topics including psychodynamic therapy, cognitive-behavioral (and other psychotherapeutic techniques), and psychopharmacology.

 By the end of this year the resident will have achieved competency in thorough psychiatric assessments, multimodal treatment of the seriously mentally ill and a comprehensive understanding of the biopsychosocial approach to mental illnesses.
 Residents are encouraged to strengthen teamwork abilities and assume leadership roles during their inpatient rotations.
 Continuation of PGY1 research interests are supported.